Package org.webpki.cbor

 A properly designed system validates input data before acting upon it.
 This section describes how this can be achieved using this particular CBOR implementation.

 After successful decoding, the CBOR data is provided as a CBORObject.
-For extracting the data of CBOR primitives in a Java compatible way, there are type specific access methods such as CBORObject.getInt() and CBORObject.getString().
+For extracting the data of CBOR primitives in a Java compatible way, there are type specific access methods such as CBORObject.getInt32() and CBORObject.getString().
 For accessing structured CBOR objects, the CBORObject.getMap(), CBORObject.getArray(), and CBORObject.getTag() methods, return container objects which in turn facilitate access to individual CBOR objects of the structure.

 However, you typically also want to verify that CBORMap objects do not contain unexpected keys, or that CBORArray objects contain unread elements.
 This can be achieved by calling CBORObject.checkForUnread(), after all expected objects have been read.
 This method verifies that the current CBOR object (including possible child objects), have been accessed, otherwise an exception will be thrown.